Ivygugu/CPO-Tisa-lab2/README.md

 * Mutable Infrastructure

   * Fix problems more quickly.

-  * The infrastructure can more precisely fit the specific needs of the applications that are running on the server.
+  * The infrastructure can more precisely fit the specific needs.
   * Updates are usually faster and can be adapted to each individual server.

 * Immutable Infrastructure